robday6/bon-bride/services.md

 date: 2019-02-25 11:54:40 +0000
 gallery: []
 image-count: ''
+column-1: ''
+column-2: ''

 ---
+### Collection

-COLLECTION - Select a dress from our collection and we will fit and tailor this to your exact dimension.
+Select a dress from our collection and we will fit and tailor this to your exact dimension.

+***

+### Bespoke

-BESPOKE - We offer the full bespoke service, Prices start from £1,850 this includes the following:
+We offer the full bespoke service, Prices start from £1,850 this includes the following:

 * FREE consultation - Max 45 mins
 * Mood Boards